 At first, we have to select the pen tool from the toolbox.

 Let’s have a look at the following image now.

-An anchor point is just a point or dot on the screen.
+An anchor point is just a point or dots on the screen.
 We need the anchor points to have handles to make curves.
 To put just an anchor point, click on the place of the image you want to put it and you will get an anchor point.
 Now if you click on another place above and without releasing the mouse drag rightward (or leftward for a reverse directional curved line) you will get two handles associated with the 2nd anchor point.
 And you see, we’ve got a curved line in between the anchor points.
 We can also change the curve by moving the handles, and making the handles bigger or smaller.
-You can click on the handle while pressing the Ctrl key and move the handle to any direction to move a handle, or to make it bigger or smaller.
+You can click on the handle while pressing the Ctrl key and move the handle in any direction to move a handle or to make it bigger or smaller.
 If you move the left handle of the above image the curve will change according to your movement of the handle.

 Suppose now you want to make a straight line downward.
 For this, click on the 2nd anchor point (with handles) while pressing the Alt key.
 This will remove the right-side handle.

 To make a straight line to the shape, we will click on the bottom area now.
 If we hold down the shift key while clicking, the line will be perfectly vertical.
-So, we will hold down the shift key to get a perfect looking vertical line.
+So, we will hold down the shift key to get a perfect-looking vertical line.

 We will click back to the 1st anchor point to finish the shape of the path.
 When we will place the pen pointer on the 1st anchor point a very small circle will appear just under the pen tool pointer.